shopkick/flawless/README.md

   * Only emails 1 developer.
 Flawless uses git-blame to figure out which developer is responsible for a particular exception, and will only email that developer.

-  * Flawless reports the values of each variable in the stack at the time the exception occurred.
+  * Flawless logs the values of every variable in the stack frame at the time the exception occurred.
 This makes debugging ten times faster.

   * Don't report exceptions in old code.
 If you set report\_only\_after\_minimum\_date, then Flawless will only report exceptions caused by code modified after